squareblob/MountAugusta/Constitution.md

 i.
 The Cupboard Offices are created and filled at the discretion of the Mayor.

 ii.
-These officers may not be granted any powers beyond those of an ordinary citizen.
+These officers may not be granted any powers beyond those of an ordinary resident.

 iii.
-These officers are subject to the approval of the citizenry, and are therefore open to recall upon a passing recall vote
+These officers are subject to the approval of the citizenry, and are therefore open to recall upon a passing recall vote.

 iv.
-Cupboard offices are not exclusively responsible for the duties listed, and no citizen should be barred from participation without just cause; holders of these offices are merely the person directly responsible for their duties.
+Cupboard offices are not exclusively responsible for the duties listed, and no resident should be barred from participation without just cause; holders of these offices are merely the person directly responsible for their duties.

 v.
 Cupboard offices all serve an indefinite term until replaced.

 ##E. Shared Government Positions

 i.
-No citizen will simultaneously hold multiple government offices or positions including but not limited to the positions of Mayor, Judge and Diplomat at any one time.
-In the event of a citizen simultaneously holding multiple government offices or positions said citizen will resign until they only hold one such office or position.
+No resident will simultaneously hold multiple government offices or positions including but not limited to the positions of Mayor, Judge and Diplomat at any one time.
+In the event of a resident simultaneously holding multiple government offices or positions said resident will resign until they only hold one such office or position.

 #**Article VII.
 Officially Recognized Flag and Holidays**